 - Stir the milk and yeast together in a small bowl and set aside for about 5 minutes to allow the yeast to come alive.

-- Add the butter, sugar and salt to a medium size bowl and beat with a hand held electric beater until light and fluffy, 3-5 minutes.
-Add the egg and beat until thoroughly combined and the mixture increases in volume a bit, about 2 minutes longer.
-(You could use a standing mixer; however, they are generally a bit too large to whip this small amount of butter and sugar into a light and fluffy mixture.
-If you choose to use one anyway, stop to scrape down the sides of the bowl frequently.)
+- Add the butter, sugar and salt to a medium size bowl and beat with a hand held electric mixer until light and fluffy, 3-5 minutes.
+(See note) Add the egg and beat until thoroughly combined and the mixture increases in volume a bit, about 2 minutes longer.

 - Press the dough into an even layer in an ungreased 9x13 baking dish.
-Cover with plastic wrap and let sit at room temperature until it's doubled in bulk, 2-3 hours.
+Cover with plastic wrap and let sit at room temperature until it's risen slightly, 3-4 hours.

-- When the dough has risen, preheat the oven to 350 degrees and prepare the topping.
+- When the dough has risen, preheat the oven to 350 degrees F (177 degrees C) and prepare the topping.